andreihar/footy-ai/README.md

 [![Licence][licence-badge]][licence]
 [![LinkedIn][linkedin-badge]][linkedin]

-**A website for exploring details about an esports organisation**
+**An end-to-end application for predicting UEFA Euro tournaments**

-A comprehensive platform for the esports team.
-This React-based application features detailed pages for teams, players, and matches, and includes i18n localisation.
+A comprehensive platform to visualise and interact with AI match predictions.
+This React-based application features detailed pages of statistics, historical data, language localisations, and more.

 [Live Demo][demo]